A Guide to Launching a Food Truck Business

 So many things go together with choosing the right location: from how to get there (logistics) to how much it will cost you to get there.

-Startup Advice
+Start-up Advice

 My advice to young entrepreneurs starting out is to surround yourself with the right people and to toughen up a bit because the ride is never easy.

 It is the unexpected stuff that throws you off, and it is in that moment that outcomes are determined.
 So, decision-making and the ability to work under pressure is very important.
-Find a Startup Mentor here.
+Find a Start-up Mentor here.

 [Update]

 Search and Maps – Google My Business is a free online tool that allows your customers and potential clients to find your contact information when they conduct a Google Search.
-For food trucks with a designated spot during weekdays, Google Maps helps customers to track their trucks.
-In addition to Google My Business, there are a number of location tracker apps available that help new customers to do the same thing.
+For food trucks with a designated spot during weekdays, Google Maps helps customers track their trucks.
+In addition to Google My Business, there are a number of location tracker apps available that help new customers do the same thing.
 Find out how to create a profile for your business here.

 Mobile POS system – Make it easy for customers to pay you by offering them various payment solutions such as a credit and debit card POS terminal, Tap & Go option, or QR Codes – all via your POS system.
-With your POS system, you will also get access to apps and a dashboard that can help you provide discounts and rewards to customers, as well as keep track of your customers’ data including their contact numbers (for SMS marketing) and email addresses.
+With your POS system, you will also get access to apps and a dashboard that can help you provide discounts and rewards to customers, as well as keep track of your customers’ data including their contact numbers (for SMS marketing) and e-mail addresses.
 You can also integrate your POS system into your e-commerce website.
 Find the POS system here.

 Accounting software –All businesses need to keep an eye on their finances, and food-based businesses are no different.
 Get clarity and keep track of your finances from anywhere and at any time with cloud accounting software.
 Your accounting software will also enable you to calculate sales tax, revenue, and complete cash flow forecasts, as well as manage your inventory.
 You can also process online payments and send invoices immediately.
 Read our Review of Accounting Software for Small Businesses

 Social media apps – As part of your social media strategy, use social media to find new customers, provide customer service, or give updates letting them know where your truck is located on a particular day.
-Also, use social media to engage with your customers by posting or sharing the images of their food truck experience on your own social media pages.
+Also, use social media to engage with your customers by posting or sharing images of their food truck experience on your own social media pages.

 Industry Support